simonBeast/simonBeast/README.md

 🔹 **Custom News Platform**
 Dynamic news website with real-time content management, full admin capabilities, and secure RBAC.
 Built with **Vue.js**, **Express.js**, and **MySQL**.

-🔹 **Goal Tracker App**
-Flutter-powered mobile productivity app for tracking goals with deadlines, filters, and analytics, backed by **Hive DB**.

 *More projects on my pinned repositories below.*